-The potential revenue generated from a fee collection will differ depending on whether it is based on the intent to catch halibut versus anglers who actually catch halibut.
-This section uses the metric halibut angler days (in which halibut are retained) which is a different than the "angler days" metric used in the revenue analysis in Section 3.6.1.4 and what is typical used by ADF&G in the analysis of annual management options for Areas 2C and 3A.
-Halibut angler days (in which halibut were retained) will invariably be smaller than angler days, which include days with bottomfishing effort or bottomfishing hours recorded where halibut are not retained.
-For instance, the difference can be seen in Table 26.
-Table 27 demonstrates the potential revenue that could be generated from CHP holders by charging a \$10, \$15 or \$20 fee for each halibut angler day in which halibut was retained.
+To evaluate potential revenue from a fee that uses angler history, this section uses the metric of "halibut angler days" (representing individual anglers who retained halibut on a trip and for each day they retained halibut) which is a different than the "angler days" metric used in the revenue analysis in Section 3.5.1.2 and what is typical used by ADF&G in the analysis of annual management options for Areas 2C and 3A.
+Halibut angler days will invariably be smaller than angler days, which include days with bottomfishing statistical areas or bottomfishing hours recorded where halibut are not retained.
+For instance, the difference can be seen in Table 28.
+Table 29 demonstrates the potential revenue that could have been generated from CHP holders (in 2017, 2018, and 2019) if operators had been charged a \$10, \$15 or \$20 fee for each halibut angler day in which halibut was retained.
 In addition to a fee per angler, an annual operator fee could be considered in tiered amounts.

 2C Halibut Angler Days Angler Days

 2017 70,092 104,281

 2018 69,900 108,700

 2019 70,091 106,753

 3A Halibut Angler Days Angler Days

-2017 85,624 101,463
+3A 2017 Halibut Angler Days 85,624 Angler Days 101,463

-2017 2018 85,624 83,522 101,463 101,756
+• •